-- 1. All 'looked after' children or children who were previously 'looked after' but immediately after being 'looked after' became subject to an adoption, child arrangements or special guardianship order (see Hertfordshire County Council definitions as applicable for 2020/21). - 2.
-There may be occasions when the Governors are requested to provide a place on social or medical grounds.
-In such cases an offer of a place will be considered following the submission of supporting professional evidence and where Great Gaddesden C of E School is the nearest (or only) school that can meet their needs. - 3.
-Children at the time of admission, who have a sibling attending Great Gaddesden Primary School.
-The admission authority will admit over the school's published admission number when a single twin/multiple birth child is allocated the last place at a school. - 4.
-Children who live in the Parish of Great Gaddesden and Nettleden (see Appendix A for map).
-The website www.achurchnearyou.com may be helpful if in doubt about the parish of residence. - If this category is oversubscribed priority will be given as follows: - a) parent(s) / guardian(s) have attended services in Great Gaddesden Parish Church at least once a month during the previous two years (A letter verifying the required level of attendance will be sought from the parish priest.) - b) geographic proximity. - 5.
-Children not resident within the Parish of Great Gaddesden and Nettleden but whose parent(s) / guardian(s) have attended services in Great Gaddesden Parish Church at least once a month during the previous two years.
-(A letter verifying the required level of attendance will be sought from the parish priest.) - 6.
-Children of parents or carers, one of whom has attended services at another Christian Church at least once a month during the previous two years..
-Applicants in this category will be required to provide written evidence from the Parish Priest or Minister.
-(This evidence should be submitted with the school's application form). - 7.
-Any other children.
+- 1. All 'looked after' children or children who were previously 'looked after' but immediately after being 'looked after' became subject to an adoption, child arrangements or special guardianship order (see section 12 of the Children and Families Act 2014). - 2.
+Children at the time of admission, who have a sibling attending Great Gaddesden Primary School. - Children who live in the Parish of Great Gaddesden and Nettleden (see Appendix A for map or www.achurchnearyou.com for reference re. parish of residence).

+When this category is oversubscribed, priority will be given as follows:- a) parent(s) / guardian(s) have attended services at their parish church or place of worship at least once a month during the previous two years.
+(A letter verifying the required level of attendance will be sought from the church / place of worship attended.) b) geographic proximity.

+4. Any other children.

 Where the application of the above criteria results in a situation where there are more children with an equal right to admission to the school than the number of available places, the tie-break will be distance from the school, measured using the computerised, 'straight line', mapping system operated by the LA.

 Distances are measured using a computerised mapping system to two decimal places.
 The measurement is taken from the AddressBase Premium address point of your child's house to the address point of the school.
 AddressBase Premium data is a nationally recognised method of identifying the location of schools and individual residences.
 Where this distance measurement results in more than one child having an identical claim to the last available place as a result of living in flats, priority will be given to the lowest house number.